top of page

 Please feel free to ask us any questions that you might have.
 We love talking about Providence, the history of the house and sharing information about the artworks throughout its environs.

-About the house and us: The Wedding Cake House was built in 1867 and was last fully occupied by the Tirocchi sisters dressmakers (1915-1947) and the Tirocchi family.
+About the house and us: The Wedding Cake House, designed by Perez Mason, was built in 1867 and was last fully occupied by the Tirocchi sisters dressmakers (1915-1947) and the Tirocchi family.
 Each room has a copy of a book about the Tirocchi sister's couture garment business for guest perusal during their stay (they’re also available for purchase).
 The house fell into disrepair and was abandoned sometime in the 1990's until 2017.

 The following is a guide to logistical information that will be useful to know during your stay at the Wedding Cake House.
 If there’s anything that’s not covered, or if you have any questions please don’t hesitate to reach out!